Captain Thomas BURGESS (abt 1780-..?..)

 Nathaniel BURGESS, the eldest son of Captain Thomas BURGESS and Ann SPRIGGS b.
 4 Jul 1809 London, ENG and christened 29 Aug 1813 St Botolph, Aldgate, London, ENG.
 He died 11 Jun 1871, Digby, Vic, AUS and was burial: 14 Jun 1871 in the Digby Cemetery, Vic AUS.
 Nathaniel was a Blacksmith who emigrated from ENG To Port Philip, AUS on the "FERGUSSON" in 1841.
 He married 2 Sep 1838, Limehouse, Middlesex, ENG to Mary BARRATT b. circa 1809 London, ENG, christened: 4 Apr 1809, Stepney, St Dunstan, LND, ENG daughter of Thomas and Mary BARRATT (1780-?) butcher of Limehouse.
 They had the following children:

 Thomas BURGESS the second son of Captain Thomas BURGESS and Anne SPRIGGS arrived in Digby in 1856 along with his two sons Thomas and Nathaniel and his widowed mother Anne (SPRIGGS).
 Anne was one of the early burials in the Digby Cemetery when she died in 1863.
-Thomas established a Saw Mill with a Mr HOWARTH in 1868.
+Thomas BURGESS established a Saw Mill in partnership with Robert HAWORTH in 1868.

 A summary of the family details of Thomas BURGESS shows that he was b.
-19 Aug 1812, London, Eng and christened Oct 1813, St John Wapping, London, Eng and he died 1 Jul 1876 Digby, Vic, Aus.
+19 Aug 1812, London, England and christened Oct 1813, St John Wapping, London, England and he died 1 Jul 1876 Digby, Victoria, Australia.
 His occupation was listed as Blacksmith and probably emigrated to Australia in the 1850's although he is not listed on the "Severn" in 1856 which brought his wife, mother and one son to Portland.
 Thomas was the second son of Captain Thomas BURGESS and Anne SPRIGGS and he married 7 Sep 1833, Saint Botolph, Bishopgate, London to Rachel EVANS, b.
 1811, London, d.
 15 Jan 1888, Digby, Vic, Aus the daughter of Robert EVANS and Rachel RUSH (1780-?).
 Thomas and Rachel BURGESS had the following family:

 Nathaniel Robert BURGESS was b.
 1837, London, son of Thomas bURGESS and Rachel EVANS and in 1859 he was married at Digby, Victoria to his cousin Ann Eliza BURGESS b.
 1841 Melbourne, dau of Nathaniel BURGESS & Mary BARRATT.